apache/arrow/docs/source/format/Intro.rst

 .. figure:: ./images/columnar-diagram_3.svg
    :alt: Tabular data being structured column by column in computer memory.

-The column is called an ``Array`` in Arrow terminology.
-Arrays can be of different types and the way their values are stored in memory varies among types.
-The specification of how these values are arranged in memory is what we call a ``physical memory layout``.
-One contiguous region of memory that stores data for arrays is called a ``Buffer``.
+The column is called an **Array** in Arrow terminology.
+Arrays can be of different data types and the way their values are stored in memory varies among the data types.
+The specification of how these values are arranged in memory is what we call a **physical memory layout**.
+One contiguous region of memory that stores data for arrays is called a **Buffer**.

 Support for null values
 =======================

-Arrow supports missing values or "nulls" for all data types: any value in an array may be semantically null, whether primitive or nested type.
+Arrow supports missing values or "nulls" for all data types: any value in an array may be semantically null, whether primitive or nested data type.

 In Arrow, a dedicated buffer, known as the validity (or "null") bitmap, is used alongside the data indicating whether each value in the array is